kashifsiraj/kubernetes-notes/kubernetes-components.md

 Overview of the key Kubernetes manifest files one might encounter.
 Each manifest file defines a specific type of resource or configuration and is written in YAML or JSON.
 I’ll list each with a brief description.

 ## 1. Pod Manifest
-**Description:** The basic unit of deployment in Kubernetes, representing one or more containers running together.
+**Description:** The smallest deployable unit, encapsulating one or more containers that share storage and network.
+<br />**Use Case:** Often used directly for single-container applications or as part of higher-level abstractions like Deployments.
 <br />**File Example:**

 ```